ptrebert/project-diploid-assembly/tutorial.md

 - hap_assm_mode: haploid assembly mode, either per cluster/haplotype (`split`) or only per haplotype (`joint`)
 - hap: haplotypes to assemble, four possible combinations as listed above
 - nhr_assembler: tool for non-haplotype resolved (collapsed) assembly
+  - supported values: flye, wtdbg, pereg (= Peregrine), shasta
+  - for expert users: any value matched by `[a-z0-9]+`
 - hap_assembler: tool for haploid assembly
+  - supported values: flye, wtdbg, pereg (= Peregrine), shasta, canu
 - var_caller: tool for variant calling
+  - supported values: longshot, freebayes, deepvar (= DeepVariant)

 > **Important note**: if you happen to forget (or omit) a wildcard, the respective target cannot be produced
 > by the pipeline.
-In this case, you will see a WARNING message during the pipeline start-up.
+There won't be a message about this unless you set `show_warnings: True` in one of your
+> config files (e.g., in the pipeline run environment configuration).
 Consider the
 > case of omitting the wildcard "pol_pass: arrow-p1": no targets requiring a polished phased assembly can be
 > build w/o that information, but all other targets will be created as usual.
 This is one possible way of
 > stopping the pipeline early, e.g., to examine the draft haploid assembly before proceeding with the